bradleybossard/android-basic-app-from-commandline/README.md

 ## Purpose
 I've written several Android apps, but I started Android development using early, alpha versions of Android Studio.
-I ran across an old tutorial today that uses all command line tools for Android dev, and thought it would be fun to check it out.
+I ran across an old tutorial today that uses all command line tools for Android dev, and thought it would be fun to check it out and document it along the way for others.
+Even though Android Studio is really good, it's worthwhile sometimes to try out a command line approach as well, as it can help further your understanding of whats going on under the hood.
+Also, it's a chance for me to improve my Markdown and GIF/screenshot creation workflow.

 ## Creating an android app from scratch using the cli (command-line) tools